ParallelMaths/parallel/pages/8-34-miracle-chocolate.md

 ## 1. Paradoxes

-Last week, I showed you the missing square illusion, in which some shapes are re-arranged … and somehow the area at the end is less the area at the start.
+Last week, I showed you the missing square illusion, in which some shapes are re-arranged... and somehow the area at the end is less the area at the start.
 It seemed impossible.

 Here is the same illusion made real with the help of a bar of chocolate.

 @[youtube](z7tRr49qZfo?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

-These two videos (by James Grime) present the mystery in a different way and explains the maths behind the illusion.
+These two videos (by James Grime) present the mystery in a different way and explain the maths behind the illusion.

 @[youtube](OgfT2myMQl8?rel=0) _(If you have problems watching the video, right click to open it in a new window)_